Trump ex-Russia adviser testifies in impeachment inquiry

 Democrats have accused Trump of pressuring a vulnerable U.S. ally to dig up dirt on a domestic rival after withholding $391 million in U.S. security aid intended to help combat Russian-backed separatists in the eastern part of Ukraine.
 Zelenskiy agreed to investigate.
 Trump eventually allowed the aid.

-The British-born Hill, who left her post during the summer, had advocated a tough U.S. approach on Moscow even as Trump was more accommodating toward Russian President Vladimir Putin.
+The British-born Hill, who left her White House job shortly before the July 25 call but remained on the payroll into August, had advocated a tough U.S. approach on Moscow even as Trump was more accommodating toward Russian President Vladimir Putin.
 U.S. intelligence agencies have concluded that Russia interfered in the 2016 U.S. election with a campaign of hacking and propaganda intended to boost Trump’s candidacy.

+Giuliani faces a Tuesday deadline to produce documents related to the Ukraine matter subpoenaed by the House Intelligence Committee.
+He has not said whether he will comply.

 Lawmakers this week are returning from a two-week recess, with testimony from current and former administration officials on the schedule.
-The headline event could be testimony on Thursday from Gordon Sondland, the U.S. ambassador to the European Union.
+A key event could be testimony on Thursday from Gordon Sondland, the U.S. ambassador to the European Union.

 Sondland, a political appointee and Trump political donor rather than a career diplomat, participated in a text message exchange with Bill Taylor, the top U.S. diplomat in Ukraine.
 Democrats say it reveals concern among aides that Trump’s pressure on Ukraine to investigate Biden was improper.